-The transverse flute player Jana Semerádová is a graduate of the Prague Conservatory, the Faculty of Philosophy, Charles University (Theory and Practice of Early Music), and the Royal Conservatory in the Hague, the Netherlands.
-She is a laureate of the Magdeburg and Munich international competitions.
+Flautist Jana Semerádová is a graduate of the Prague Conservatory, the Faculty of Philosophy, Charles University (Theory and Practice of Early Music), and the Royal Conservatory in the Hague, the Netherlands.
+She is also a laureate of the Magdeburg and Munich international competitions.

 Jana Semerádová is the artistic director of the Collegium Marianum ensemble and programming director of the concert cycle Baroque Soirées and the international music festival Summer Festivities of Early Music.

-She is engaged in intensive research both at home and abroad and in the study of Baroque gesture, declamation, and dance.
-Many of her unique programs are built on the interconnection of music and drama.
+She undertakes intensive archival research both at home and abroad and is engaged in ongoing study of Baroque gesture, declamation and dance.
+Many of her unique programmes are built around the interconnection of music and drama.

-Jana Semerádová has performed on prominent European concert platforms (eg. Bachfest Leipzig, Utrecht Oude Muziek Festival, Musikfestspiele Potsdam, Innsbrucker Festwochen, Händel-Festspiele Halle, Centre de musique baroque de Versailles, Festival de Sablé, Pražské jaro, Tage Alter Musik Regensburg, Konzerthaus ve Vídni a Berlíně, Vratislavia Cantans, and Palau de Música Barcelona).
-As a soloist she has collaborated with eminent artists such as Magdalena Kožená, Sergio Azzolini, Alfredo Bernardini, and Enrico Onofri, and she regularly appears with the Akademie für Alte Musik Berlin, Il suonar parlante, Wrocławska Orkiestra Barokowa, Orkiestra Historyczna, and Ars Antiqua Austria.
+Jana Semerádová has performed at leading European concert venues and festivals (such as Bachfest Leipzig, Festival Oude Muziek Utrecht, Musikfestspiele Potsdam Sanssouci, Innsbrucker Festwochen, Händel-Festspiele Halle, Centre de musique baroque de Versailles, Festival de Sablé, the Prague Spring festival, Tage Alter Musik Regensburg, the Konzerthaus in Vienna and Berlin, Vratislavia Cantans a Palau de la Música Catalana), collaborated as a soloist with artists including Magdalena Kožená, Sergio Azzolini, Alfredo Bernardini, and Enrico Onofri, and regularly performs with the Akademie für Alte Musik Berlin, Il suonar parlante, Wrocławska Orkiestra Barokowa, Orkiestra Historyczna and Ars Antiqua Austria.